ZzeZzofas/FC-ABSS/journal.md

 ### Day 1 – June 23
 **Time Spent:** 6h

-I started off with a blank page and a rough idea in my head: combining microalgae and bacteria into a system that could clean tilapia wastewater.
-At first, I wasn’t even sure what “wastewater purification” would mean in measurable terms, so I spent most of the morning digging through articles, datasets, and aquaculture reports.
+I started off with a blank page and a rough idea in my head: combining microalgae and bacteria from rice into a system that could clean my pool.
+At first, I wasn’t even sure what “purification” would mean in measurable terms, so I spent most of the morning digging through articles, datasets, and aquaculture reports.
 The main pollutants I kept seeing were nitrates, phosphates, and ammonia, along with organic solids.
 I made a note that my project should at least be able to address the nitrogen and phosphorus cycles since they are the biggest contributors to eutrophication.

 By the afternoon, I had scribbled a set of objectives in my notebook:
 1. Simulate a closed loop system with controlled feedback for light and temperature.